kylelaughlin/kylelaughlin-posts/posts/2016-03-16-refactoring-with-methods.md

 The refactoring process was a pretty good eye opener about writing readable code.
 It was much easier to understand what a little 1-8 line code block does.
-The largest benefit to refactoring and breaking things out to many small methods is how easy it makes testing and debugging.  being able to isolate each process and ensure it is doing what you and your test intend is powerful.
+The largest benefit I see to refactoring is how easy it makes testing and debugging.
+Being able to isolate each process and ensure it is doing what you and your test intend is powerful.
 It did make it difficult to follow the jumps between methods when trying to get a grip of the whole picture.
 I will be curious to see how this changes when we introduce objects and classes.

 In terms of the data_validator, my approach was very similar to your demo.
 I didn't get the refactoring of the selection of how many days are in the